 Our agency works to discover and prioritise cybercrime threats to Australia, understand the criminal networks behind those threats, and support Australian Government response strategies by working closely with law enforcement, intelligence and industry security partners in Australia and internationally.

 The reporting of all cybercrime activity should be made through the ReportCyber website.
-The website also provides advice on how to protect yourself online and frequently asked questions that provide information regarding cybercrime trends.
+The website also provides advice on how to protect yourself online and information regarding cybercrime trends.

 Information and guidance on cybercrime is also available through these resources: